unicef/publicgoods-toolkit/community.md

 source.

 But not all projects fit that mold.
-Sometimes you want to build an open source ecosystem and absolutely must retain a strong, controlling position to achieve the policy goals that drive your open source work.
+Sometimes you want to build an open-source ecosystem and absolutely must retain a strong, controlling position to achieve the policy goals that drive your open-source work.
 In industry, we see that, for example, with Google's Android work.
 There, one company makes the majority of the investment, and benefits by steering the majority of the mobile market to its products,